 Applying to Michigan Technological University is free, easy, and online—there is no deadline to apply.
-Just submit your application for admission, official high school and/or college transcripts, and official SAT or ACT scores to us.
+Just submit your application for admission, official high school and/or college transcripts.
+For fall 2021 applicants, official SAT or ACT scores are optional for students who have a 3.00 GPA or higher (on a 4.00 scale).
 Plus, there’s no need for letters of recommendation or essays (for most majors).

-Admission requirements vary by major and include a recommended cumulative GPA (for first-year and transfer applicants) and SAT or ACT score (for first-year applicants only).
+Admission requirements vary by major and include a recommended cumulative GPA (for first-year and transfer applicants) and SAT or ACT score (for fall 2021 first-year applicants who have below a 3.00 GPA or are homeschooled).
 The admissions committee will review your transcript to see the courses you took and grades you received.
 If you'd like to talk about your specific academic credentials related to admission, contact the admissions staff.

 Additional Application Materials

-Additional application materials are required, however, if you are applying for admission into the following degree programs:
+Additional application materials may be required if you are applying for admission into the following degree programs:

 - audio production and technology